amasini0/cineca-gpu-school-cub/slides/slides.md

 <div style="width: 90%">

 CUB is part of CCCL, which is <span style="color: #72b300;">included in the CUDA Toolkit</span> (so you already have it).
-The rest depends on the compiler you want to use:
+The rest depends on the compiler you wish to use:

 - When using `nvcc` the relevant header paths are automatically added during compilation, you only need to `#include <cub/cub.h>`